CloudLabs-Samples/EduLabs/Database-standalone/HOL-step-by-step1.md

    ```
    ![](media/postgre-leftjoin.png)

-1. Copy and paste the following query and hit **Enter** to run the query. **Right outer join** is used to qualify all the records from the Right table(Qualification) and only matched records from the left table(Course).
+1. Execute following query and observe the output data inside table. **Right outer join** is used to qualify all the records from the Right table(Qualification) and only matched records from the left table(Course).

    ```
    SELECT CourseId, Name, Teacher, Qualification, Year_of_Passed FROM Course A RIGHT OUTER JOIN Qualification B on A.Teacher  = B.Teacher_Name;